-- Even though our network of providers may change during the year, we must give you uninterrupted access to qualified providers. - We will make a good faith effort to give you at least 30 days' notice so that you have time to select a new provider. - We will help you select a new qualified provider to continue managing your health care needs. - If you are undergoing medical treatment, you have the right to ask, and we will work with you to ensure, that the medically necessary treatment you are getting is not interrupted. - If you believe we have not replaced your previous provider with a qualified provider or that your care is not being appropriately managed, you have the right to file a complaint.
+- Even though our network of providers may change during the year, we must give you uninterrupted access to qualified providers. - We will make a good faith effort to give you at least 30 days' notice so that you have time to select a new provider. - We will help you select a new qualified provider to continue managing your healthcare needs. - ?

+- If you are undergoing medical treatment, you have the right to ask, and we will work with you to ensure, that the medically necessary treatment you are getting is not interrupted. - If we cannot find a qualified network specialist accessible to you, we must arrange an out-of-network specialist to provide your care. - If you believe we have not replaced your previous provider with a qualified provider or that your care is not being appropriately managed, you have the right to make a complaint.
+Refer to Chapter 9 for information about making an appeal.

 If you find out one of your providers is leaving our plan, please contact us so we can assist you in finding a new provider and managing your care.
-Please call our Member Services at 1-866-610-2273 (TTY: call MassRelay at 711), 8 a.m. - 8 p.m., 7 days a week from October 1st through March 31st.
-(April 1st through September 30th, Monday - Friday, 8 a.m. - 8 p.m. and Saturday and Sunday, 8 a.m. - 6 p.m.) for more information or help.
+Please call Member Services for more information or help at 866-610-2273 (TTY 711), 8 am to 8 pm, 7 days a week, from October 1 to March 31.
+(April 1 to September 30: 8 am to 8 pm, Monday to Friday, and 8 am to 6 pm, Saturday and Sunday.)